mvolkmann/blog/src/swift/SwiftFormat.md

 ## Running from a Terminal

-To run SwiftFormat from a terminal, cd to a project directory and enter `swiftformat .`.
+To run SwiftFormat from a terminal, cd to a project directory and enter `swiftformat --swiftversion 5.7 .`.
 This will output the number of files that were modified and the number of files that were evaluated.